AuziMan/soccernow/readme.md

-# SoccerNow - Your place for quick soccer information
+# SoccerNow - Your place for accurtate soccer information

+## The 'goal' (haha get it?) of SoccerNow is to provide simple, accurare soccer information from a variaty of leagues.

+## Whether its:
+- game times
+- game scores
+- team squads
+- game officials
+- league standings

+## Soccer now has you covered